trentdm/AlgosOnRails/README.md

 AlgosOnRails
 ============

-Just a test playground to familiarize myself with Ruby on Rails, and shore up my experience implementing various algorithms.
+Just a simple test playground to familiarize myself with Ruby on Rails, and, time-willing, shore up my experience implementing various algorithms.

+I know the two objectives don't really mix, but it seems like a good excuse to familiarize myself with a new dev platform.